 This document is an excerpt from the EUR-Lex website

-BROAD ECONOMIC POLICY GUIDELINES (BEPG)
+BROAD ECONOMIC POLICY GUIDELINES (BEPGS)

-Under Article 121 of the Treaty on the Functioning of the European Union, EU countries must regard their economic policies as a matter of common concern and coordinate them within the Council.
+Article 121 of the Treaty on the Functioning of the European Union requires EU countries to regard their economic policies as a matter of common concern and coordinate them within the Council.